Safe-Solutions-Engenharia/filtercomp/README.md

 ## Usage

+1. Download and install the latest version of DWSIM.
-1. Generate an `.xlsx` file similar to [composicao_teste.xlsx](/tests/composicao_teste.xlsx), ensuring it contains the necessary data for analysis.
+2. Generate an `.xlsx` file similar to [composicao_teste.xlsx](/tests/composicao_teste.xlsx), ensuring it contains the necessary data for analysis.
-2. Open and modify [global_variables.py](/src/config/global_variables.py) as needed to match the desired output.
+3. Open and modify [global_variables.py](/src/config/global_variables.py) as needed to match the desired output.
-3. Execute the main script.
+4. Execute the main script.
-4. Retrieve the output folder, which should resemble [Overall](/tests/Overall/).
+5. Retrieve the output folder, which should resemble [Overall](/tests/Overall/).

 ## Features